vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Building the flow

-The screenshot below shows the node-RED flow.
-It starts with a manual starting point to trigger the flow (just be clicking on it becaue it's just a demo).
+The following screenshot shows the node-RED flow.
+It starts with a manual starting point that triggers the flow (just a click, because it's just a demo).
 The actualy JSon body is created in a Template node and then sent via a "http request" node.
 To monitor this we put some debug nodes on the side, so we can follow the call when the flow is executed.

 ![image](/assets/2024-04-08/040.png)